MarJoSong/cvxpy/doc/source/tutorial/solvers/index.rst

     For others see `QPALM documentation <https://kul-optec.github.io/QPALM/Doxygen/structQPALMSettings.html>`_.

+.. info:: `MINDOPT`_ options:
+    :collapsible:

+    MindOpt solver options are specified in CVXPY as keyword arguments.
+The full list of MindOpt parameters with defaults is listed `here <https://mindopt.tech/doc/mindopt/latest/html/API2/param/index.html>`_.

+    In addition to MindOpt's parameters, the following options are available:

+    ``'env'``
+        Allows for the passage of a MindOpt Environment, which specifies parameters and license information.
+Keyword arguments will override any settings in this environment.

+    ``reoptimize``
+        A boolean.
+This is only relevant for problems where MINDOPT initially produces an "infeasible or unbounded" status.
+        Its default value is False.
+If set to True, then if MINDOPT produces an "infeasible or unbounded" status, its algorithm parameters are automatically changed and the problem is re-solved in order to determine its precise status.

 Custom Solvers
 ------------------------------------
 Although ``cvxpy`` supports many different solvers out of the box, it is also possible to define and use custom solvers.
 This can be helpful in prototyping or developing custom solvers tailored to a specific application.